-It’s really easy to put together and takes all of about 10 minutes.
+It’s really easy to put together and takes all of about 10 minutes after the spaghetti is cooked.
 It’s very kid-friendly and has been one of my go-to recipes for years especially when I still had kids still at home.
 We love this recipe and I think you will, too.

 Once stores started carrying Ragu, Prego and other spaghetti sauces it became easier to use these sauces that already had onions, green pepper, mushrooms, and the other ingredients rather than going with the original recipe and using plain tomato sauce and the other vegetables as indicated above.
-Anyway, my version is a lot easier and tastier than the original recipe, but I have linked to it so you can compare them and see for yourself.
+Anyway, my version is a lot easier and tastier than the original recipe.
+However, I have linked to it so you can compare them and see for yourself.

 Here’s what I did.